-As a result, Coquitlam is developing a strategic plan to adapt to these climate change impacts.
+As a result, Coquitlam has developed a strategic plan to adapt to these climate change impacts.

-The draft Climate Adaptation Strategic Plan was presented to Council on July 27, 2020.
 The Plan intends to build climate resiliency, and considers the impacts of climate change on drainage, drinking water, energy, buildings, transportation, parks, natural areas, business, agriculture, and residents’ health and safety.
-It will also build on the City’s existing policies and initiatives in response to climate change, and once adopted by Council, the recommended strategies will provide a framework for future actions and plans.
+It also builds on the City’s existing policies and initiatives in response to climate change, and the recommended strategies will provide a framework for future actions and plans.